One Bad Apple Ruins The Batch

 Colleagues avoid collaboration.
 Projects route around the person.
 Meetings become careful.
 But nothing changes.

-The performance issue isn't invisible, it's expensive to confront.
-In organizations with strong employment protections or complex HR processes, addressing clear performance problems can take six to twelve months.
-During that time, the leader must continue managing the person while documenting issues, maintaining fairness, and protecting team morale.
+In organizations with strong employment protections or complex HR processes, addressing a clear performance problem formally can take six to twelve months.
+During that time the leader must manage the person, document issues, maintain procedural fairness, and protect team morale.
+All at once.

 The real cost isn't the underperformer.
 It's the team capacity drained by managing around them.